Same-sex marriage in South Africa: Solemnisation

+Recognition of foreign relationships

+The Civil Union Act makes no explicit provisions for the recognition of foreign same-sex unions.
+As a consequence of the extension of the common-law definition of marriage, and based on the principle of lex loci celebrationis, a foreign same-sex marriage is recognised as a marriage in South African law.
+However, the status of foreign forms of partnership other than marriage, such as civil unions or domestic partnerships, is not clear.
+In a 2010 divorce case, the Western Cape High Court recognised the validity of a British civil partnership as equivalent to a marriage or civil partnership in South African law.

 Historical and customary recognition

 Historically, Sotho society recognised motswalle relationships formed between women during adolescence.
 Often, a motswalle relationship was acknowledged publicly with a ritual feast and with the community fully aware of the women's commitment to one another.
 Motswalle relationships differed from same-sex marriages in the way they are commonly defined in Western legal systems.
 Women in motswalle relationships "marr[ied] men and conform[ed], or appear[ed] to conform, to gender expectations", and did not have a different social identity even though they were in committed relationships with other women.
-Women in motswalle relationships also differed from a Western perspective of heterosexual female friends.
+Women in motswalle relationships also differed from the Western perspective of heterosexual female friends.
 Researcher William J. Spurlin wrote that "it is important not to simply translate into English [the] use of the Sesotho word motswalle [...] as lesbian."
 Nevertheless, Spurlin stated that "it might be possible to place motswalle relationships on the lesbian continuum to discuss, debate, and imagine them theoretically as possible sites of lesbian existence, given the close emotional and intimate bonds between the women, but with the stipulation that the relationships not be reduced to Western understandings of lesbian."

 Female same-sex marriages (go nyalela mosadi lapa; u malela musadzi muta) are practiced among the Pedi and Venda.
 However, this is not perceived as homosexual as understood from a Western perspective, but rather as a way for families without sons to keep their inheritance within the family.
 The couples are considered married, though are referred to as "mother-in-law" and "daughter-in-law".
 The female "husband" (the "mother-in-law") carries on the family name and property, while the female "wife" (the "daughter-in-law") bears children, with the intention of having a son.
-For instance, the Rain Queen of the Lobedu was prohibited from having a male husband and was required instead to take a "wife".
+For instance, the Rain Queen of the Lobedu is generally prohibited from having a male husband and is required instead to take a "wife".
 South African anthropologist Hugh Stayt reported in 1931 that Venda women who had male husbands could acquire their own "wives" by paying a bride price in cattle, just as men did: